MicrosoftDocs/azure-docs/articles/azure-signalr/signalr-howto-move-across-regions.md

 ---
-title: Move an Azure SignalR resource to another region | Microsoft Docs
+title: Move an Azure SignalR resource to another region
-description: Shows you how to move an Azure SignalR resource to another region.
+description: Learn how to use an Azure Resource Manager template to export the configuration of an Azure SignalR resource to a different Azure region.
 author: vicancy
 ms.service: signalr
 ms.topic: how-to
-ms.date: 12/22/2021
+ms.date: 05/23/2022
 ms.author: lianwei
+ms.custom:
-ms.custom: subject-moving-resources
+- subject-moving-resources
+- kr2b-contr-experiment
 ---

 # Move an Azure SignalR resource to another region